Bactrian camel

-The Bactrian camel (Camelus bactrianus), also known as the Mongolian camel, domestic Bactrian camel, two-humped camel or double humped camel is a camel native to the steppes of Central Asia.
+The Bactrian camel (Camelus bactrianus), also known as the Mongolian camel, domestic Bactrian camel, two-humped camel or double-humped camel, is a camel native to the steppes of Central Asia.
 It has two humps on its back, in contrast to the single-humped dromedary.
 (Note: A mnemonic that helps one to remember the correct English word for each is: "Bactrian" begins with "B", and "Dromedary" begins with "D"; "B" on its side has two humps, whilst "D" on its side has only one hump.)
 Its population of 2 million exists mainly in the domesticated form.
 Their name comes from the ancient historical region of Bactria.

-Domesticated Bactrian camels have served as pack animals in inner Asia since ancient times.
+The domesticated Bactrian camel has served as pack animals in inner Asia since ancient times.
 With its tolerance for cold, drought, and high altitudes, it enabled the travel of caravans on the Silk Road.
 Bactrian camels, whether domesticated or feral, are a separate species from the wild Bactrian camel (Camelus ferus), which is the only truly wild (as opposed to feral) species of camelid in the Old World.
 Domestic Bactrian camels do not descend from wild Bactrian camels, with the two species having split around 1 million years ago.